 Buying property in Mexico has never been easier or offered better return on investment, making right now an ideal time to fulfill lifelong dreams of owning a vacation home close to the best beaches in the world.
 Investors from around the world are permitted to legally buy property in Mexico, and foreigners also get full protection under the law when it comes to Mexico real estate transactions.

-Here are five tips for buying property in Mexico as a foreigner to help you understand the process:
+Four tips for buying property in Mexico as a foreigner:

 Tip 1: Residency Requirements & Property Ownership